ScientificKnights/Array-Template/README.md

 ## 6. Templated Array Class
 In test we can either include the source file or include the h file by including source in the end of h file.
 ## Advanced 1.
 Static variable
 static variables are shared between all instances of class. if change static variable in one Array<int>, all Array<int> will change, but Array<double> is not changed.
 ## Advanced 2.
 Numeric Array (generic inheritance)
+Put extra functions in derived class.